 - 2 15-oz cans of chickpeas (garbanzo beans), drained

 - 1/2 teaspoon of salt

-2 Spoon into serving dish and sprinkle with toasted pine nuts and chopped parsley.
+2 Spoon into serving dish, swirl a little olive oil over the top and sprinkle with garnishes—a little paprika, toasted pine nuts, or chopped fresh parsley.